zedlopez/ifm/The Recipe Book.md

 ### See Also

-- [Helping and Hinting] for objects tagged with a &quot;seen&quot; property when the player first encounters them.
+- [Helping and Hinting] for objects tagged with a "seen" property when the player first encounters them.
 - [Getting Acquainted] for a character whose name is changed during the course of play as the player gets to know them better.
 - [Room Descriptions] for more ways to change the description of a room depending on player experience.
 - [Going, Pushing Things in Directions] for ways to understand the names of distant rooms and move towards them.